maarten-pennings/6502/5decoder/README.md

 This is a so-called 1-of-8 decoder (or 3-to-8 decoder).
 One chip does all.

-What is even more surprising is that the _outputs_ of the 74138 are low-active, and that happens to match my chips: they all have a low active chip select.
+What is even more surprising is that the _outputs_ of the 74138 are low-active, and that happens to match my chips: they all have a low-active chip select.
 No extra chips needed.

 ### 5.2.2.
 Description